About Buff -

 My long time assistant trainer Maria Kabel has now started our OTTB (off the track thoroughbred) division on the farm, while also giving English riding lessons.
 Please "Like" the official Facebook page for the Indian Ridge OTTBs >>

 Suzie Picou-Oldham photos

-An important element of Bradley Racing is my father's training center, located at our farm in Kentucky.
+An important element of Bradley Racing is our training center, located at our farm in Kentucky.
 My wife Kim, who comes from a thoroughbred racing background, runs the daily operations at the farm.
 Kim is great with the young horses, plus has extensive knowledge of conformation and leg work.
 Kim, and everyone at the farm, are great assets to me and to the training center.
 Kim and I, our daughter Kory, son Drew, and daughter Jett live right here on the farm.

 Our farm features the EQUI-GYM free walker, a low stress method for conditioning young horses and lay-ups that can be used in any weather, and is adjustable to also allow racehorses to maintain their level of fitness when away from the track for short breaks.
 Our The farm also has a sand round pen / rolling pit, as well as spacious paddocks with new fencing.